aamazie/mew/README.md

 Compilation Command: gcc -o mew mew.c
 Run Command: ./mew
 This process will compile and execute the malware scanner in a C environment.

+DISCLAIMER: This code is meant as a conceptual solution and please review the code in order to address issues on your own system.